Wang-ML-Lab/interpretable-foundation-models/README.md

-# Probabilistic Conceptual Explainers (PACE) <br> Trustworthy Conceptual Explanations for Vision Foundation Models
+# Probabilistic Conceptual Explainers (PACE): <br> Trustworthy Conceptual Explanations for Vision Foundation Models
 This repo contains the code and data for our ICML 2024 paper:

 **Probabilistic Conceptual Explainers: Trustworthy Conceptual Explanations for Vision Foundation Models**<br>